silversub/terraform/getting-started.md

    ```
    {: pre}

-2. [Retrieve your {{site.data.keyword.Bluemix_notm}} infrastructure user name and API key](/docs/iam?topic=iam-classic_keys).
-The example in this Getting Started tutorial shows how to provision a virtual server in {{site.data.keyword.Bluemix_notm}}.
-To provision this resource, you must configure the {{site.data.keyword.Bluemix_notm}} Provider to use your {{site.data.keyword.Bluemix_notm}} infrastructure credentials.
+2. [Retrieve your {{site.data.keyword.Bluemix_notm}} Classic infrastructure user name and API key](/docs/iam?topic=iam-classic_keys).
+The example in this getting started tutorial shows how to provision a Classic virtual server in {{site.data.keyword.Bluemix_notm}}.
+To provision this resource, you must configure the {{site.data.keyword.Bluemix_notm}} Provider to use your {{site.data.keyword.Bluemix_notm}} Classic infrastructure credentials.
 Other {{site.data.keyword.Bluemix_notm}} resources might require other credentials to get provisioned successfully.
-For more information, see [Retrieving your {{site.data.keyword.Bluemix_notm}} credentials](/docs/terraform?topic=terraform-configure_provider#retrieve_credentials).
+For more information, see [Determining required credentials](/docs/terraform?topic=terraform-configure_provider#determine_credentials).

-3. Create a Terraform configuration file that is named `terraform.tfvars` to store your {{site.data.keyword.Bluemix_notm}} infrastructure credentials.
+3. Create a Terraform configuration file that is named `terraform.tfvars` to store your {{site.data.keyword.Bluemix_notm}} Classic infrastructure credentials.
 Make sure to save this file in the folder that you created for your first Terraform project.
 Variables that are defined in the `terraform.tfvars` file are automatically loaded by Terraform when the Terraform CLI is initialized.
    ```
-   softlayer_username = "<infrastructure_username>"
+   softlayer_username = "<classic_infrastructure_username>"
-   softlayer_api_key = "<infrastructure_apikey>"
+   softlayer_api_key = "<classic_infrastructure_apikey>"
    ```
    {: codeblock}